TyomoGit/text-calendar/README.md

 ```

 You can create your own multiple month calendar by using `Calendars` struct.
+Actually, `YearCalendar` is a wrapper for this struct.

 ```rust
 fn main() {